 The CAO and DIE annually evaluate the IAP and its effectiveness.
 Input from faculty and administration help them to judge its efficacy over the past year.
 The DIE uses a checklist to look at the IAP as a whole and to evaluate its compliance with TRACS standards.
 The IAP is in writing, shared widely, board-approved, and is posted on the LBS website.
-Notes from the RAPT workshop in May/June, minutes from Strategic Planning Committee meetings, and minutes from Board meetings show that assessment data is used for revising the Assessment Plan.
+Notes from the RAPT workshop in May/June, minutes from Strategic Planning Committee meetings, and minutes from Board meetings show the importance and value of the Assessment Plan.

-Institutional Assessment Plan Review Strategic Planning Committee Minutes Binder Board Minutes Binder RAPT Minutes
+Institutional Assessment Plan Review Documentation: Strategic Planning Committee Minutes Board Minutes October 2023 RAPT Minutes May 2024

-Assessment of Policy
+Assessment of Policy and Procedures Manual